mvolkmann/blog/src/migrating-from-react-to-htmx.md

   This requires making a copy of a `Map` for each change that must trigger a page update, which is inefficient.

+  Reactivity is SvelteKit does not require making copies of the `Map`.

-  In the htmx approach, the server returns new snippets of HTML that are inserted into the page.
+  In the htmx approach, the server returns new snippets of HTML that are inserted into the page, so it doesn't need reactivity.
   For cases where there is state that never needs to be shared with the server, libraries like
   <a href="https://mvolkmann.github.io/blog/topics/#/blog/alpine/"
   target="_blank">Alpine</a> and
   <a href="https://mvolkmann.github.io/blog/topics/#/blog/hyperscript/"